-If you have completed courses while in the armed forces, ask the Registrar about the possibility of receiving credit for such courses
+If you have completed courses while in the armed forces, ask the Registrar about the possibility of receiving credit for such courses.

 VETERANS ADMINISTRATION BENEFITS.
 War orphans, widows, children and wives of deceased and disabled veterans should contact the Veterans Administration, 600 Federal Place, Louisville, Kentucky.
-Application forms are available in the E.K.U.
-Office of Veterans Affairs.
-Veterans wishing to receive advance payments should notify the E.K.U.
-Office of Veterans Affairs at least 30 days prior to the beginning date of classes.
-For information concerning tutorial assistance or refresher courses, contact the Office of Veterans Affairs at Eastern Kentucky University in the Student Services Building, room 251.
+Application forms are available in the EKU Office of Veterans Affairs.
+For information concerning tutorial assistance or refresher courses, contact the Office of Veterans Affairs at Eastern Kentucky University in the Student Services Building, Room 251.